 For the Artist Within

-The XP-Pen Artist 15.6 is a standalone drawing tablet, a high-end piece of gear that allows you to paint, sketch, design or even edit directly from the 15.6 inch IPS screen.
+The XP-Pen Artist 15.6 is a high-end piece of gear that allows you to paint, sketch, design or even edit directly from the 15.6 inch IPS screen.
+Note that it’s not a standalone tablet and must be used with a computer.

 The design is pretty interesting, as the tablet uses high-quality glass on top, for offering improved precision and also to prevent dust from building up.